webservco/sandbox/README.md

 # webservco/sandbox

-A rudimentary sandbox application to test modern web development with PHP 8.
+A rudimentary sandbox project for modern web development with PHP 8.

 ---